The relation between the radii and the densities of magnetic skyrmions: Introduction

 \section{Introduction}

 Skyrmion is a topological soliton originally proposed to describe the baryons~\cite{Skyrme:1962vh}.
-It was observed for the first time in 2D magnetic systems~\cite{discover1,*discover2,*discover3,*discover4} involving Dzyaloshinskii-Moriya interactions~(DMI)~\cite{dmi1,*dmi2}, known as magnetic skyrmions.
-Compared with the traditional magnetic bubble, the skyrmion is smaller, topologically protected and needs lower power to manipulate, therefore, it has been proposed that the skyrmion is a promising candidate for high density, high stability, high speed, high storage and low energy consumption memory devices~\cite{radius1,lowconsumption,review1}.
-As a result, the magnetic skyrmions have draw a lot of attention and are studied intensively recently~\cite{review1,review2,review3}.
+In condensed matter, a particle-like object known as magnetic skyrmion was introduced theoretically in 1989~\cite{magneticSkyrmionIntro}.
+It was observed for the first time in 2D magnetic systems~\cite{discover1,discover2,discover3,discover4} involving Dzyaloshinskii-Moriya interactions~(DMI)~\cite{dmi1,dmi2}.
+Compared with the traditional magnetic bubble, the skyrmion is smaller, more stable and needs lower power to manipulate, therefore, it has been proposed that the skyrmion is a promising candidate for high density, high stability, high speed, high storage and low energy consumption memory devices~\cite{radius1,lowconsumption,review1}.
+As a result, the magnetic skyrmions have draw a lot of attention and are studied intensively recently~\cite{review1,review2,review3,reviewA,reviewB}.

-A prerequisite for the use of skyrmions in devices is the knowledge of the relationship between the size of a skyrmion and the external parameters such as exchange strength, DMI strength and the strength of external magnetic field.
-Such a relationship can be investigated by solving the Euler-Lagrange equation of a skyrmion, for example by using an ansatz~\cite{radius1}, or by using a harmonic oscillation expansion~\cite{radius2}, or by an asymptotic matching~\cite{radius3}.
+A prerequisite for the use of skyrmions in devices is the knowledge of the relationship between the size of a skyrmion and parameters such as exchange strength, DMI strength and the strength of external magnetic field.
+Such a relationship can be investigated by solving the Euler-Lagrange equation of a skyrmion, for example numerically~\cite{radius5} or by using an ansatz~\cite{radius1}, or by using the harmonic oscillation expansion~\cite{radius2}, or by an asymptotic matching~\cite{radius3}.
 It has been noticed that the radius of a skyrmion in the skyrmion phase is much smaller than that of an isolated skyrmion~\cite{radius2}.
-However, while the analytical results have been obtained for the isolated skyrmions, up to our knowledge, the dependence of the radius of a skyrmion in the skyrmion phase on the external parameters are poorly understood at a quantitative level.
-In this paper, we study this problem by using the lattice simulation of Landau-Lifshitz-Gilbert~(LLG) equation~\cite{latticesimulation,otherlatticesimulation}.
-We find that the radii in the skyrmion phase are smaller in the skyrmion phase mainly because of the density.
-A relationship between the radius and external parameters and density is obtained.
+Both the radii of an isolated skyrmion and the skyrmions in the skyrmion lattice were studied quantitatively in Ref.~\cite{radius4}.
+In particular, numerical results were obtained for the equilibrium radii of skyrmion lattices.